MadeleineWalder/Hangman/README.md

 # Hangman

-Welcome to Hangman!
-A simple game based on a childhood classic written using python.
-In this game the user can play against the computer to guess a random word before they run out of lives.
+Welcome to Hangman, a simple game based on a childhood classic.
+In this game the user can play against the computer to guess the correct letters from a random word.
+However they must race to complete the word before running out of lives.

----
+In this game the user can play as many times as they want, with a list of over 50+ possible words to keep it interesting.

 ### Link to deployed program: --- ADD ---

 --- example screenshot? ---

+---

 ## User Expectations / Stories